duckietown/book-opmanual-duckiebot/src/troubleshooting/how-to-get-help.md

 ```

 (how-to-get-help)=
-## How to get help
+# How to get help in Duckietown

 Getting (and providing) help is part of the learning process.

-Unless you are an instructor with an [instructor pack subscritpion](https://get.duckietown.com/products/instructor-pack-subscription?variant=44201386180783), Duckietown support is community-driven.
+Unless you are an instructor with an [instructor pack subscription](https://get.duckietown.com/products/instructor-pack-subscription?variant=44201386180783), Duckietown support is community-driven.
+This means technical support is provided on a best-effort basis, without guarantees of timeliness.

 Follow these steps if you run in any technical issue:

 ```{admonition} How to get help
 :class: tip